Barry Callebaut Makes Ruby Chocolate Couverture

 Image: Reception of Ruby Chocolate in Shanghai ( image source)

-Majority of chocolate experts, who experienced the taste of Ruby chocolate agreed that it does not taste like conventional chocolate but more like white chocolate.
+Majority of chocolate experts, who experienced the Ruby chocolate taste agreed that it does not taste like conventional chocolate but more like white chocolate.
 Perhaps one of the reasons for the launch of Ruby chocolate in China was because white chocolate is quite popular there as compared to the rest of the world.

 Millennials are the target audience for Ruby chocolate